Isopolito/AzureSchedulingService/README.md

 Tests the Scheduling.Engine related logic

 ## Usage
 To run locally, start Scheduling.Orchestrator, Scheduling.Api, and Scheduling.LocalTester.
 Use the console app in LocalTester to verify everything is working correctly.
-To add/update migrations from visual studio, select the Orchestrator as the project to run (or optionally just specifiy `-s Scheduling.Orchestrator` after the EF commands), and from within the Package Manager Console window, select the DataAccess project.
+To add/update migrations from visual studio, select the Orchestrator as the project to run (or optionally just specific `-s Scheduling.Orchestrator` after the EF commands), and from within the Package Manager Console window, select the DataAccess project.

 ## Notes
 * It wouldn't take a lot of work to use this service without azure.
 The azure functions in Scheduling.Api could be replaced with an MVC controller.
-The Scheudling.Orchestrator would function the same using any messaging technology that supports the equivalent of the azure topic pub/sub pattern.
+The Scheduling.Orchestrator would function the same using any messaging technology that supports the equivalent of the azure topic pub/sub pattern.

 * The Scheduling.DataAccess project is cross-cutting between the Orchestrator and the Api.
 If there was a need to split Scheduling.Api and Scheduling.Orchestrator projects into their own microservices, Scheduling.Api could house the Scheudling.DataAccess project and expose the functionality of `IJobMetaDataRepository` through its api.
 Orchestrator could then call Scheduling.Api for JobMetaData crud instead of referencing Scheduling.DataAcess directly